-Monday blues explain why patients miss hospital and GP appointmentsDecember 14th, 2012 in Health /
+Monday blues explain why patients miss hospital and GP appointmentsDecember 14, 2012 in Medicine & Health / Health

 Significant health and financial savings could be achieved by changing when hospital outpatient and GP appointments are scheduled, say researchers from the University of Glasgow's School of Psychology.